 So, if you’ve got a vintage Elgin piece on your hands you could definitely make a small profit.
 However, we think that Elgin pocket watches make a nice collector’s piece.

-Elgin is the largest American manufacturer of jeweled watches in the world.
+Elgin is the largest American manufacturer of jewelled watches in the world.
 Additionally, Elgin watches symbolize America’s emergence from being an agricultural nation to an industrialized one.

 History Behind Elgin Watches